JoeBuildsStuff/text-editor/README.md

 ### Document Management

-- **File synchronization**: The system automatically syncs `index.json` with the filesystem, so manually added files are detected
+- **Database storage**: All documents and folders are stored in SQLite with atomic operations, ensuring data consistency
-- **Title vs Filename**: Document titles (display names) are stored separately from filenames, allowing user-friendly titles while maintaining valid filenames
+- **Title vs Filename**: Document titles (display names) are stored separately from document paths, allowing user-friendly titles while maintaining valid paths
 - **Slug-based routing**: Documents are accessed via `/documents/[id]` where `id` is the document's UUID slug
-- **Folder creation**: Folders are stored as first-class metadata entries.
+- **Folder creation**: Folders are stored as first-class database entries.
 You can create empty folders from the UI or API, and add documents to them later.
 - **Folder deletion**: Folders can be deleted from the UI or API.
-Deleting a folder recursively removes all nested folders and documents and updates the metadata index automatically.
+Deleting a folder recursively removes all nested folders and documents from the database automatically.

 ## Getting Started